3.1. Monitoring the Entire Cluster¶

 You can monitor the state of all chunks in the cluster on the Chunks chart.
 Chunks can be in the following states:

-Percentage of chunks all replicas of which are offline.
+Number and percentage of chunks all replicas of which are offline.
 Such chunks are completely inaccessible for the cluster and cannot be replicated, read from or written to.
 All requests to an offline chunk are frozen until a CS that stores that chunk’s replica goes online.

 Get offline chunk servers back online as fast as possible to avoid losing data.